-Processes are followed to ensure that those who are unsuitable to work with children are not employed.
+Processes are followed to ensure that those who are unsuitable to work with children are not employed nor do they work in school on a voluntary basis.

 This policy is available to parents on request and is on the school website.